King Cake with Cream Cheese and Strawberry Jam Filling (Video)

 - nonstick cooking spray

-- Start by warming slightly the milk and melting the butter.
+- Start by warming up the milk and melting the butter.
 I do that in the microwave, but you can do it on the stovetop.
 Remove the cream cheese from the fridge.

 - Once the flour is incorporated add the melted butter one tablespoon at a time while mixing.
 Save some butter to apply on the dough and prevent it from sticking to the sides of the bowl during proofing.